 San Bartolo Private Nature Reserve

 Although the Pacific slope of western Panama is now dominated by agricultural fields, it was once covered by pristine lowland rainforest.
-Today, the 1,000-hectare area of the El Chorogo rainforests is the largest remaining memory of this past landscape, and a haven for the species that live there.
+The few rainforests remaining in this region are a living memory of this past landscape, and a haven for the species that live there.

-San Bartolo, along with the adjacent El Chorogo Private Nature Reserve (owned and managed by Audubon Panama), are currently the only formally protected portions of the El Chorogo rainforests.
-The rest of the forest is privately owned, has no formal protection, and is in constant danger of being cleared for cattle ranching and other agricultural activities.
+Most of the forest other than San Bartolo is privately owned, has no formal protection, and is in constant danger of being cleared for cattle ranching and other agricultural activities.
 This, in turn, poses a serious threat to the ecosystems within the San Bartolo reserve, as illegal logging and loss of surrounding habitat put heavy pressure on the remaining forest patches.

 Explore the Reserve